Grammatical person: Verbs

 Other verbs in English take the suffix -s to mark the present tense third person singular, excluding singular 'they'.

 In many languages, such as French, the verb in any given tense takes a different suffix for any of the various combinations of person and number of the subject.

+Nouns

+The Elamite language had person declension also in nouns, forming a word with the meaning "I/You/they, the [noun]", e.g.: